January 13, 2021

 Model_ESCL

-The Model ESCL-10VT is a single channel vibrating wire data logger, designed for monitoring a single vibrating wire sensor (including temperature) such as a piezometer, crack meter or displacement transducer.
+The Model ESCL-10VT is a single-channel vibrating wire data logger, designed for monitoring a single vibrating wire sensor (including temperature) such as a piezometer, crack meter, or displacement transducer.
 This data logger uses a Bluetooth modem to interface with the mobile phone.
 The data logger can be connected through a mobile phone using ESCL-10VT application software.
 The data logger can additionally monitor barometric pressure and rainfall, using a tipping bucket rain gauge.

 Block Diagram of ESCL-10VT Data Logger